ManishaS18/ManishaS18/README.md

 ---

-I have over 3 years of experience working as a data analysr.
+I have over 3 years of experience working as a data analyst.
 My passion lies in solving challenging problems, designing systems, and communicating complex ideas to non-technical stakeholders.
 I always look forward to exceeding expectations and I am effective both working as an individual and as part of a team.